chiuchen123/datacite/README.md

 # DataCite Repository

-Python scripts to help researchers submit valid XML documents to DataCite to create DOIs and their metadata.
+Python3 scripts to help researchers submit valid XML documents to DataCite to create DOIs and their metadata.

 ## dataCiteExcelToXML.py
 This script creates well-formed XML documents for importation into [DataCite](https://datacite.org/index.html) from an Excel workbook.